Sebastian1981/DataAnalytics/projects.md

 title: Project Portfolio
 ---

 In the following, you´ll find an overview of my [data science projects](#data-science-projects) working in industry.
 Then you´ll find some [research projects on machine learning](#research-projects-on-machine-learning) working in academia.
 For the matter of completeness I appended some [side-hustle projects](#side-hustle-projects) I implemented in my spare time just for fun, curiosity or my eagerness to expand my knowledge in the field of machine learning and optimization.
-There you will also find some of my AI data apps e.g. the [asset portolio app](https://portfolio-optimizer.azurewebsites.net).

 # **Data Science Projects**